Internet-Draft OAuth Mission Cross-Domain August 2026

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

-This document uses the terms of the base profile [I-D.draft-mcguinness-oauth-mission]: Mission, Mission Issuer (the Mission's issuer), Mission Intent, Authority Set, Subject, mission claim, derived token, derivation, the subset rule, and lifecycle gating.
+This document uses the terms of the issuance profile [I-D.draft-mcguinness-oauth-mission]: Mission, Mission Issuer (the Mission's issuer), Mission Intent, Authority Set, Subject, mission claim, derived token, derivation, the subset rule, and lifecycle gating.
 Authority Set entries are [RFC9396] authorization_details objects.
 All JSON shown in this document is non-normative and illustrative; the member definitions in the surrounding text are authoritative.

 Resource AS: